HoneyDrunkStudios/HoneyDrunk.Vault/HoneyDrunk.Vault/HoneyDrunk.Vault.Providers.AzureKeyVault/README.md

 - Azure subscription
 - Azure Key Vault instance
-- Either:
+- One of:
-  - Application with Managed Identity enabled (recommended)
+  - Managed Identity enabled on your application (recommended)
-  - Service Principal with appropriate permissions
+  - Service Principal with secret read permissions

 ## Quick Start